Sailing together starts with a launch and opens up new destinations

-A foundation for spiritual formation and Bible study
+Gain a foundation for spiritual formation

-Spiritual formation begins from the first word a child hears about God and first conviction a self-reflective teenager has about sin and salvation.
+Spiritual formation begins from the first word a child hears about God and the first conviction a self-reflective teenager has about sin and salvation.
 It is not best done in group or alone; it is best done all day, wherever the Spirit is leading.
 We have an ever-forming collection of guidance for how to get started and how to keep going on your basic spiritual formation in Christ.
 Please check out our Guide to Spiritual Formation and Spiritual Direction and talk it over with someone you trust.

 2PROAPT is a Bible study method we like.
 It helps you meditate on bite-sized portions of the Bible and apply what you have learned.